 I’m looking forward to this new year and what God has in store for me, my family, the ministry and most of all for His children.
 It’s easy for me to focus on the bad and think about all I have lost; however, I choose to focus on what I have gained and that’s growth, faith, strength and the revelation that through all of my bad days, God was carrying me.
 I needed those three years of ups and downs to become who I am today.

-The last thing God did in this season to complete me was He gave me something I never really had; a grandmother.
+The last thing God did in this season to complete me was He gave me something else; a fourth grandmother.
 This sweet woman of God adopted me as her grandson and the blessing is, she accepts me for me.
 Not only is she a strong woman of faith; she is a true prophet in the Lord’s church.
 I had the pleasure of finally meeting her face to face last week.
 I am so thankful to God for blessing me with this sweet vessel.
 God has a true sense of humor.
 He knows Italian food is my favorite and He blessed me with an Italian grandmother who is an amazing cook.
 God used her to speak life into me.
 She said I blessed her with my presence; however, I am the one who was truly blessed by her and for the first time in my life I can say my cup runneth over.